tawnyalee/C769-ROM3/_build/html/_sources/task2_ROM3.md

 :::{tip}
 Stuck?
 Return to this section later.
 You will likely collect sources while conducting research for other sections.
 Hang on to any extras; you'll need *three different* works for Task 3.

-These resources do not have to be a one-to-one match to your project.
+The works are not expected to be a one-to-one match of your project.
 What's accepted is very broad.
 :::

 :::{tip}